Matt-ya-Nata/Student-Grade-Management-System/README.md

 # ⚠️ Challenges Encountered

-During development, several challenges were encountered including:
+During development of the Student Grade Management System, several challenges were encountered and resolved.

-* JDBC configuration issues
-* Database connection errors
-* SQL query mismatches
-* Scanner input handling problems
-* Updating partial student records
-* Recalculating averages after updates

-These challenges were resolved through debugging, modular programming, and database redesign.
+One major issue was establishing a stable connection between Java and MySQL using JDBC.
+The system initially produced compilation and connectivity errors due to incorrect driver setup and configuration.
+This was fixed by properly adding the MySQL JDBC Connector, importing required packages, and correcting database credentials (URL, username, password).

+Another challenge was ensuring automatic updates of student averages and pass/fail status when marks were modified.
+Initially, only marks were updated in the database, leading to inconsistent results.
+This was resolved by implementing a recalculation method that retrieves updated marks, recalculates the average, determines the new status, and updates the database accordingly.

+Other issues included SQL query mismatches, Scanner input handling problems, partial record updates, and inconsistencies between database fields and Java variables.
+These were addressed through debugging, testing, and improving the overall system design.

 ---